This page is from APP, the official source of professional practice for policing.

 Contact with the CPS should only be instigated with the approval of the force election SPOC.
 The CPS expects electronic submission of evidence and requests for advice.

-Relevant contact details for the CPS are available here.
+Relevant contact details for the CPS are available from the Electoral Commission.

 Although officers are encouraged to make contact via their SPOC with the appropriate CPS office early in the investigation, the officer seeking advice by telephone or email must be familiar with issues on which they are seeking guidance.